ayumi-cloud/oc-security-module/README.md

 - [HTTP Public Key Pinning 'HPKP'](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Public-Key-Pins)

+With support now gone in the last remaining browser, HPKP has been consigned to the scrap heap.

 - [CSP: report-uri](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/report-uri)

 Switched over from using `report-uri` to using both `report-uri` and `report-to`.